DJDHWAJ/Active-Directory-Lab/README.md

 - Verified DHCP was assigning IP addresses correctly.
 - Joined the **client machine to the domain (`mydomain.com`)**.
 - Logged in using a domain user account created from the PowerShell script.
+- Here windows 10 got the ip address from the dhcp server and its default gateway as it was copnfigured in the dhcp server.
  ![Image](https://github.com/user-attachments/assets/8095abf5-819b-4bfb-b935-241a67090a55)
+- Windows can easily ping the outside internet so this means out network configuration is working properly
 ![Image](https://github.com/user-attachments/assets/eeb9bb64-ac60-40b1-827e-a83d790bb24e)

+Can see form this image that it shows up in dhcp in the server that out client1  ( windows 10) has been leased an ip address
 ![Image](https://github.com/user-attachments/assets/adce530b-6c3e-4c42-b7ff-cd83a054043c)

+Now in the active directory user and computer part, this shows that this pc is a part of the domain
 ![Image](https://github.com/user-attachments/assets/b0ea8fdf-9ee8-464e-9df8-55a710ed7d5b)

 ## Key Steps Followed